sysprog21/picosynth/README.md

 # PicoSynth

-A lightweight software synthesizer designed for embedded systems and resource-constrained environments.
+A lightweight software synthesizer designed for resource-constrained environments.

 ## Features